d-oliveros/isomorphine/README.md

 Isomorphine proposes an 'endpoint-less' approach, trying to abstract the barriers between a server and the browser's context.

 The original idea was to use ES6's `Proxy` in the browser, to proxy any function call from any property of any object existing in any file in the server.
 Unfortunately, I quickly found out that there was no out-of-the-box support for `Proxy` in most of the major browsers.
-This lead to the idea of using Webpack to pre-generate a map of server-side entities based on filenames.
-While this work, full support for any type of export will probably come after a more wider adoption of ES6's `Proxy` in the browser.
+This led to the idea of using Webpack to pre-generate a map of server-side entities based on filenames.
+While this work, full support for any type of export will probably come after a wider adoption of ES6's `Proxy` in the browser.

 ### Tests